 We process the data for as long as you subscribe, after which it will be deleted at our next GDPR review day.

-🤝 You join our community The DPO Hub
+🤝 You join the The DPO Hub

-🎙️ You're a lucky guest on the Grumpy GDPR podcast
+🎙️ You guest the Grumpy GDPR podcast

 The purpose is to facilitate the dialogue around the podcast episode, record, and share the final audio.
 After you have initially agreed to be a podcast guest, our lawful basis for publishing it is f), where our legitimate interest is to share the audio with our privacy and data protection community to contribute to everyone's continued learning.
 As a general rule, we don't delete episodes so the recording will exist for as long as the podcast does (which is hopefully for a long time!).
 If you for any reason want to request deletion of your contribution, please reach out to discuss.